naturallaw777/Sovran_SystemsOS/README.md

 ## What This Repo Is

 Sovran_SystemsOS is defined entirely as a **Nix flake** (`flake.nix`) and built from source.
 There is no pre-built binary — the System Installer is produced from this tree.
-Everything the system runs is traceable to a `.nix` file in this repo, pinned by `flake.lock`.
+Everything the system does is declared here.

 The control center is the **Hub** — a built-in panel that lets the operator launch, monitor, and toggle services without touching a terminal.
-Under the hood, the Hub writes to `custom.nix`, which is just a normal Nix module.
+Under the hood, the Hub writes to `custom.nix`, which feeds back into the flake.

 ## Architecture